Installation#

 Updating

-Run the same cargo install oxo-flow command to update to the latest version.
+Run the same cargo install oxo-flow-cli command to update to the latest version.
 Cargo will rebuild if a newer version is available.

 Option 2 — Build from Source#